5 Best Productboard Alternatives in 2026

 Is there a free Productboard alternative?

-Yes.
-Distil offers a free plan with 30 AI transforms per month — enough for most small teams to run their full feedback workflow.
+Distil offers a 14-day free trial with no credit card required.
 Canny and Cycle.app also offer free tiers, though with more limited functionality.
 Aha!
 Ideas and UserVoice do not have free plans.

-What's the best Productboard alternative for small teams?
+What's the best Productboard alternative for founder-led startups?

 Can I migrate my data from Productboard?